How to navigate the music industry and

 Hiring a composer, surprisingly, can be a lot cheaper than licensing pre-recorded music.
 The bonus is that a composer can create music that matches exactly with the cuts of your film.
 Composer Curtis Bryant did a fantastic job composing music for my documentary "Briars in the Cotton Patch."
 In fact, the music score for "Briars" was nominated for a regional Emmy!

-Music libraries can be a great option when searching for music or sound effects for your documentary.
-These companies already have the necessary rights set up, so all you do is figure out the type and genre of music you're looking for: upbeat, male vocal, happy folk, rock-n-rock, etc. They'll either have the prices listed or will guide you through the license options you'll need.
+These companies already have the necessary rights set up, so all you do is figure out the type and genre of music you're looking for: upbeat, male vocal, happy folk, rock-n-rock, etc.

-Examples of Music Libraries:
+Examples of Music and Sound Effects Libraries:

 audiojungle.net